locationtech/udig-platform/docs/user/en/Document view.rst

 Within each folder several kinds of information are displayed:

-|file_logo| - File Document (or the operating system's default program for file's type)
+|file_logo| - File Document (or the icon of the operating system's default program for file type)

 |web_logo| - Web Document